-PASADENA, Calif. -- As Florida State celebrated its BCS National Championship, Auburn running back Tre Mason faced the media holding back his emotions.
+PASADENA, Calif. -- As Florida State celebrated their BCS National Championship, Auburn running back Tre Mason faced the media holding back his emotions.

-“Right now I just feel like I let the whole Auburn family down by not finishing,” said Mason, who added that his emotions were too high to make a decision about declaring for the NFL draft.
+“Right now I just feel like I let the whole Auburn family down by not finishing,” said Mason, who also said his emotions were too high to make a decision about declaring for the NFL draft.

 Mason had 34 carries for 195 yards and a touchdown.
 He scored the go-ahead touchdown with 1:19 remaining in the game.
 He did everything he could do to help the Tigers secure a national championship against the nation’s No. 1 team.